pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 - insert intermediate phase reports into final `roadmap.md` unless explicitly requested.

 If any required section is missing → **OUTPUT IS INVALID**.
-If an applicable SSS Essential Category is missing from SSS without explicit justification → **OUTPUT IS INVALID**.

 ---